pmndrs/zustand/readme.md

   increase: (by: number) => void
 }

-const useStore = create<BearState>(set => ({
+// And it is going to work for both const useStore = create<BearState>(set => ({
   bears: 0,
   increase: (by) => set(state => ({ bears: state.bears + by })),